-Alternative 3 would impose a single overall quota on the commercial sector.
+Alternative 4 would impose a single overall quota on the commercial sector.
 Even under the current controlled access management system of the fishery, a derby can still occur especially with low and strictly binding quota levels such as the ones contemplated in this amendment.
 One major consequence of a derby condition is the increase in cost and possible reduction in ex-vessel price when gag are landed within a short period.
+There are some short-term measures, such as trip limits, that can partially mitigate the economic consequences of a derby fishery.

-Alternative 4 would divide the commercial quota into two: North/South Carolina subquota and Georgia/Florida sub-quota.
-This subdivision of the commercial quota would not solve the potential derby problem that may occur in the fishery, although it probably would alleviate certain disparities among vessels located in one or the other region in harvesting gag.
+Alternative 5 would divide the commercial quota into two sub-quotas: North/South Carolina sub-quota and Georgia/Florida sub-quota.
+This subdivision of the commercial quota would not solve the potential derby problem that might occur in the fishery, although it probably would alleviate certain disparities among vessels located in one or the other region in harvesting gag.
 Since the quota is monitored based on area of landing, there is the possibility for some vessels traditionally landing in the region subject to quota closure to land their fish in the open region.
-This naturally would involve additional cost in addition to the possibility these vessels may not secure the necessary state permit to land their in that area.
+This naturally would involve additional cost in addition to the possibility these vessels may not secure the necessary state permit to land their catch in that area.
+This potential cost/permit issue could help achieve the intent of this alternative to prevent a major geographical redistribution of catch under a derby fishery.
+Additional analysis of the expected effects of this alternative in conjunction with alternative spawning closures is provided in Section 4.1.5.2.4.